DemonicTricycle/DemonicTricycle-ELECH309/docs/project.md

 - Use a provided rolling base (with motors, encoders and battery) with fixed geometry.
 - Develop in the C programming language.
 - Use a provided [Microchip dsPIC33FJ128MC802](https://www.microchip.com/en-us/product/dsPIC33FJ128MC802) microcontroller.
-- Precisely move a certain amount (straight line or pivot).
+- Precisely move a certain amount (in a straight line or pivot).
-- Receive and understand audio command signals using a microphone (of 900 and 1100 Hz sound).
+- Receive and translate audio command signals using a microphone.
+- Audio must be a sequence of 900 (representing a binary 0) and 1100 (representing a binary 1) Hz frequencies.
 - Execute received commands.
 - Use a [predefined data frame protocol](/communicationFrame).
 - Robot must be capable of moving on solid, flat and horizontal terrrain.
 - Robot must function in a calm environment (indoors, without background noise).
 - Reasonable speed (maximum 1.5 to 2m/s) and acceleration (maximum 0.5m/s²).
 - Easy to be carried.
-- Regulate motors using the dsPIC's PWM signal genertor.
+- Regulate motors using the dsPIC's PWM signal generator.

 ## Breakdown into Modules
 We want to divide the project into multiple modules, each responsible for a part of the robot operation.
 The project consists of three main components: